ingun37/kubernate-sample-for-blog-post/README.md

-Sample kubernetes resources.
+Kubernetes resources sample

-Includes https, grpcs ingressing.
+Includes https, grpcs ingressing

 Also includes some micro services like Redis and Dgraph.